 Middle left: Commercial soft-shell clams were placed on the surface of 20-ft x 14-ft plots that received netting or no netting.
 Controls included similar-size netted plots that received no clams and plots with no clams and no nets.
 (Experiment I)

 Upper right: A 20-ft x 14-ft plot with netting (1/4-inch aperture).
 It is difficult for clams to extend their siphons up through the netting to feed effectively.
 Therefore, five Styrofoam floats were affixed to the underside of each net, allowing the nets to rise up in the water column during periods of tidal inundation to reduce their interaction with the clams in the plots.
 (Experiment I)

 Lower left: A 20-ft x 14-ft control plot with clams.
 One bushel of commercial size clams was broadcast onto the muddy surface.
 The majority of clams dug themselves into the mud within 24 hours.
 (Experiment I)

-Lower middle: One 1-m2 netted plot with Styrofoam toggle.
+Lower middle: One-square-meter netted plot with Styrofoam toggle.
 In Experiment II, commercial size clams were planted in netted plots at densities of 0, 50, 100, and 200.
 Control plots (without netting) were also used for two of the four densities (0 and 50).
-October sampling will reveal if clam density and/or the presence/absence of netting has an effect on the presence and size of wild soft-shell clam seed.
+October sampling revealed if clam density and/or the presence/absence of netting had an effect on the presence and size of wild soft-shell clam seed.

-Lower right: A series of 1-m2 control plots marked in each corner with a small, wooden lath.
+Lower right: A series of 1-square-meter-control plots marked in each corner with a small, wooden lath.